 - Position Paper: Virtual Choirs in Higher Education

-- Prepared by the Task Force for Ensembles in the Collegiate Curriculum, Joey M. Martin, Chair (Texas State University); Nicole Aldrich, Principle Author (Washington University in St. Louis)
+- Prepared by the Task Force for Ensembles in the Collegiate Curriculum, Joey M. Martin, Chair (Texas State University); Nicole Aldrich, Principal Author (Princeton University)

 - Released June 2020